xeylou/testade.xeylou.fr/content/posts/security-notions/index.md

 authorisation can be associated to permissions

-in eather ways, a good practice is to always let the minimal permissions to the users
+a good practice is to always let the minimal permissions to the users, only what they are intended to do

 that can be a part of the `threat model`: who can access which ressources

-in other words, when an user is compromised -> what can it access, what is at risk
+in other words, when an user is compromised -> what can it access, what became at risk

-disabling the root account is a good idea for most hosts & servers, prefering sudoer or accorded user permissions
+disabling the root account is also a good idea for most hosts & servers, prefering sudoer or proper accorded user permissions

-as always, make sure to use good passwords, for [ssh using keys or certificates](https://xeylou.fr/posts/ssh)
+as always, good passwords are always preferated & for the [ssh protocol use keys or certificates](https://xeylou.fr/posts/ssh)

 #### authentication

-using a login & a password, you cannot verify the person accessing a ressource, only the user
+using a login & a password cannot verify the person accessing a ressource behind the user

-since then came human intervention to garantee the person accessing the ressource
+since then, human intervention has guaranteed the identity of the person accessing the resource

-back then, simple questions where asked to know if the intended person using the login waas the one intended: name of the person dog, where did he was born, etc.
+back then, simple questions where asked to know if the intended person using the credentials was the one intended - *e.g name of the person dog, where did he was born, etc.*

-this authentication method was highly subjected to doxing
+this authentication method was highly subjected to doxing - *searching public informations about someone*

-now, 2fa comes in, widely present, authentication part is living on the person's phone
+nowadays, 2fa is used, living on the inteded person's phone or an dedicated hardware device (yubikey)

-2fa can take form of push notifications (malicious ones can be injected), sms verifications (warning sim swapping) or authenticators codes using totp
+2fa can take the form of push notifications (malicious ones can be injected), sms verifications (warning sim swapping attack method) or authenticators codes using totp

-mfa (multifactor athentication) can also be applied
+mfa (multifactor athentication) can also be cho se

 ### os/software side